conan-io/docs/tutorial/consuming_packages/getting_started/the_flexibility_of_conanfile_py.rst

     Building with CMake version: 3.19.8
     ...
     [100%] Built target compressor

     $ ./compressor
     Uncompressed size is: 233
     Compressed size is: 147
     ZLIB VERSION: 1.2.11
     $ source deactivate_conanbuild.sh

+So far we have achieved the same functionality we had using a *conanfile.txt*, let's see how we can take advantage of the capabilities of the *conanfile.py* to add some logic to how we depend on packages.